 It is not a good idea to plant trees and shrubs close to the south side of your home because they may block off the low winter sun which will help to heat the home.
 Windows on the south side can be shaded by installing exterior awnings, canopies or louvres (some times called ‘brise soleil’, literally meaning ‘break sun’ in French) which are set away from the wall and prevent the low sun from heating the interior.
 Further information can be obtained from the British Blind & Shutter Association.

 Planting trees and shrubs is an environmentally sound option which will help to absorb carbon dioxide from the atmosphere.

 Planting trees and shrubs is relatively inexpensive.
-Installing awnings, canopies or brise soleil will be much more expensive, but it is impossible to estimate costs here because almost every requirement will differ.
+Installing awnings, canopies or brise soleil will be much more expensive (c £3,000 for a motorized 3 metre blind).
+However, it is difficult to estimate costs here because almost every requirement will differ.

 If you would like to give feedback on this site, or have any suggestions for improvement, please contact us.
 We are particularly keen to hear about other organisations and initiatives in and around Winchester which can help people reduce their carbon footprint.

 The information on this page is provided in good faith and reflects our understanding of the underlying science and technology at the time of writing, but we cannot guarantee that it is wholly accurate.
 All figures for costs, savings and other matters are estimates: the actual figures will depend on your particular circumstances and may differ (perhaps significantly) from those shown.
 Although we have included links to various organisations, we are not recommending these organisations: it is your responsibility to check that they are suitable for your needs.
 Nonetheless, if you experience difficulties with any of the links or organisations, or believe that any of the information presented here is inaccurate, please let us know and we will update this page if we consider it necessary.